 Humanitarian Operations: Environmental Health and Logistics

+(2 weeks)

+Course Outline

 This course aims to provide students with knowledge and critical understanding of the principal technical challenges encountered in supporting emergency humanitarian operations.
 You will learn how to adopt a reasoned and evidence-based approach to anticipating and identifying the technical challenges associated with humanitarian interventions, and to develop and evaluate strategies for their management.

 Topics covered include planning and managing the logistics chain; tools for financial management and control; managing human resources; field communication equipment; provision and maintenance of accommodation and utilities; environmental and public health hazards; environmental health planning; managing effective programmes for sanitation and water supply; and risk factors and control strategies for vector-borne diseases.
 We employ interactive lectures, student-led seminars, and group work around case studies and problem-solving exercises.
 Practical sessions on methods of water purification and demonstrations of important disease vectors are held in the laboratory.

+Career Opportunities

+Many students go on to work with

+major NGOs in the field.
+NGO work

+is not just the realm of medicine, also needed are logisticians, cultural

+mediators and interpreters, water

+scientists, project co-ordinators,

+specialists, and finance officers.

+security specialists, nutritionists, HR

+and sanitation specialists, biomedical

+Learning Outcomes

-- Plan logistics support for the management of humanitarian operations. - Develop evidence-based strategies for effective water, sanitation, and environmental health programmes in humanitarian emergencies. - Review critically the available literature and summarise kev points on technical aspects of humanitarian operations support.
+- Plan logistics support for the management of humanitarian operations.

+- Develop evidence-based strategies for effective water, sanitation, and environmental health programmes in humanitarian emergencies.

+- Review critically the available literature and summarise key points on technical aspects of humanitarian operations support.

-Many students go on to work with major NGOs in the field.
-NGO work is not just the realm of medicine, also needed are logisticians, cultural mediators and interpreters, water and sanitation specialists, biomedical scientists, project co-ordinators, security specialists, nutritionists, HR specialists, and finance officers.
+3 Good Reasons to Study

+\equiv

+$\langle \phi \rangle$

+Ó

 The humanitarian sector needs many skills, not just medical, and this course explores the variety of skills needed.

 This course is suitable for water and sanitation technical specialists, logisticians, security specialists, project co-ordinators, contractors, etc. The list is endless, and all are widely needed across the humanitarian sector.

 This course provides a valuable gateway to understanding the humanitarian sector.

 "The topics were relevant and the content had clear practical applications in the field."
+Discover more about this programme situation of vulnerable populations lies at the heart of most aid projects, especially during a humanitarian emergency.
+Maintaining and improving the health